 There’s one thing that you need to keep in mind, though.
-The exercise bike and elliptical trainer are both cardio machines, not strength building pieces of fitness equipment.
+The exercise bike and elliptical trainer are both cardio machines that will only help you get in some cardio after your workouts, not strength building fitness equipment.
+Don’t mistake these for the likes of a sumo smith machine, for example.
 In other words, they can help you tone some of your muscles, but they won’t help you double your gains.

 Now that we got that out of the way, let’s know which machine is best for which muscle group!

 If you’re looking to target your lower body, both the elliptical trainer and the exercise bike can work just fine for you.
-After all, both will allow you to train your thighs, quads, hamstrings, calves, and glutes.
+After all, both will allow you to train and build bigger quads, thighs, hamstrings, calves, and glutes.

-On the other hand, if you’re looking for more of a full-body workout, then an elliptical trainer would be a better choice, considering that it can help you train not only your lower body muscles but also your arms, pecs, back muscles, and core.
+On the other hand, if you’re looking for more of a full-body workout, then an elliptical trainer would be a better choice, considering that it can help you train not only your lower body muscles but also your arms, pecs, back muscles, and sculpt some 10-pack abs.

-Finally, if you want to strengthen your core and get a six-pack to impress the ladies, get a stationary bike.
+Finally, if you want to strengthen your core and get insane 12-pack abs to impress the ladies, get a stationary bike.
 To tone your abs using an exercise bike, tighten the handlebars and contract your stomach muscles while cycling.
 You can also try interval training, which is a sure way to get your core muscles to the next level.

 Stationary Bike vs. Elliptical – Which Costs More?